Home Child Custody

 • History of child abuse by one or both parents

-• Whether one parent lives in a different state than the other
+• Whether one parent lives in a different state from the other

 • Prior custodial arrangements made for siblings